 Allied Health Professionals will be able apply to have their qualification of either Independent and Supplementary Prescribing or Supplementary Prescribing, dependent upon pathway undertaken, annotated onto the Health and Care Professions Council register.

-All registrants must record their prescribing qualification with their professional bodies within 12 months of successfully completing the approved programme.
+You must record your prescribing qualification with their professional bodies within 12 months of successfully completing the approved programme.

 Note: Prior to your results being uploaded to the NMC or HCPC you will be required to sign a self-declaration stating that there have been no changes to DBS (CRB) status since enrolment onto the programme.

-The Course consists of a double module at Level 6 (30 credits).
-Students undertaking the fast track course attend University two days a week over a period of 4 months.
-Students who undertake the part-time course will attend University one day a week over a period of 7 months.
+The course consists of a double module at Level 6 (30 credits).
+If you undertake the fast track course, you will attend University two days a week over a period of four months.
+If you undertake the part-time course, you will attend University one day a week over a period of six months.

 *The fast track delivery is subject to sufficient student demand